 Unemployment benefits are designed for employees whose employers pay state and federal unemployment taxes to fund the unemployment system.
 Ordinarily, when you're an independent contractor, you can't collect unemployment if you're out of work.
 Neither independent contractors, nor their clients or customers, pay state or federal unemployment taxes.

-Even if you don't qualify for unemployment benefits under the CARES Act, you could still get them.
-Based on the information you provided, it sounds like you might have been misclassified as an independent contractor and should have been classified as an employee instead.
+However, you could qualify for unemployment benefits if you've been misclassified as an independent contractor.
+Based on the information you provided, it sounds like you might have been misclassified and should have been classified as an employee instead.

 Each state's unemployment agency has its own rules for determining whether a worker is an employee or an independent contractor.
 In general, though, true independent contractors are people who are in business for themselves and have control over the way that they perform their work.